Russia: The problem Trump can't escape

 While declining to speak on intelligence matters, a spokesman for the US State Department said that Russia was in violation of the treaty.

-Acting spokesman Mark Toner said in a statement Tuesday that Russia was obliged "not to possess, produce or flight-test a ground-launched cruise missile with a range capability of 500 to 5,500 kilometers, or to possess or produce launchers of such missiles."
+Acting spokesman Mark Toner said that Russia was obliged "not to possess, produce or flight-test a ground-launched cruise missile with a range capability of 500 to 5,500 kilometers, or to possess or produce launchers of such missiles."

 He said the White House had "made very clear our concerns about Russia's violation."